Francine Rivers: Career

 Her inspirational series, The Mark of the Lion, sold over half a million copies.
 In 2007, her novel The Last Sin Eater was made into a feature film, directed by Michael Landon Jr. and distributed by Fox Faith.

 Rivers has been honored with many awards, including the Christy Award, the ECPA Gold Medallion, and the Holt Medallion.
 Rivers is also a member of the Romance Writers of America's Hall of Fame.
 She has won four RWA RITA Awards, the highest award given in romantic fiction.
 Her first RITA was for Best Historical Romance in 1986 for Not So Wild a Dream.
 Her subsequent ones, in 1995, 1996, and 1997, have been for Best Inspirational Romance.

-She executive produced and wrote the script for the upcoming film adaptation of her novel, Redeeming Love, which is set to debut in theaters in 2021.
+She executive produced and wrote the script for the film adaptation of her novel, Redeeming Love, which was set to debut in theaters in 2021.
+However, the film was delayed due to the COVID-19 pandemic and released in 2022.

 Personal life

 Francine Rivers is married to Rick Rivers and they live together in northern California (where the action in many of her contemporary novels is set).
 They have three children: Trevor, Shannon, and Travis; and five grandchildren.